oyingrace/my-stacks-contracts/README.md

 ## Smart contract
 Key entrypoints in `message-board.clar`:
-- `add-message (content)` — Charges 1 satoshi of sBTC via post-condition; stores message with author and `burn-block-height`; emits an event; returns message id.
+- `add-message (content)` — Charges 1 satoshi of sBTC via post-condition; stores message with author, `burn-block-height`, and `stacks-block-time`; emits an event; returns message id.
 - `withdraw-funds` — Deployer-only withdrawal of accumulated sBTC to the contract owner.
 - `get-message` / `get-message-author` — Read a message or just its author by id.
 - `get-message-count-at-block (block)` — Historical message count at a given Stacks block using `at-block`.
+- `get-token-hash-status` — Read-only helper to compare the expected vs current sBTC contract hash.

 The contract depends on the sBTC token/registry/deposit requirement contracts (addresses provided in `deployments/default.testnet-plan.yaml`).

+## Clarity 4 features used
+- `restrict-assets?` protects external calls while charging 1 sat of sBTC.
+- `stacks-block-time` recorded alongside `burn-block-height` for richer timestamps.
+- `contract-hash?` to pin and verify the sBTC token contract code.
+- `to-ascii?` to emit human-readable principals in events.

 ## Tests
 ```bash